Skip to main content

 $ mkdir templates

-Create a template file for the private key using the command below.
-The template reads information from pki/issue/example-dot-com using the pkiCert function and writes out the private key as a string.
+Create a template file for the certificate, CA, and private key.
+The template reads information from pki/issue/example-dot-com using the pkiCert function and writes out the certificate, CA, and private key for Vault Agent to track.
+Using the writeToFile function, the certificate, CA, and private key each get written to their own files for a service to use.

 EOF